otrv4/otrv4/otrv4.md

 ### Deniable Authenticated Key Exchange (DAKE)

-Deniable Authenticated Key Exchange is a deniable way to exchange an authenticated shared key, basically it's having following three steps with two message
+Deniable Authenticated Key Exchange, is a deniable way to exchange an authenticated shared key.
+In the case of Spawn, this is basically achieved by having the following three steps with two message exchange:
-exchange:

-This process will use the deniable authenticated key exchange mechanism defined by Nik Unger and Ian Goldberg in their paper.
+This process will use the deniable authenticated key exchange mechanism, Spawn, defined by Nik Unger and Ian Goldberg in their paper.
 ["Improved Techniques for Implementing Strongly Deniable Authenticated Key Exchanges"][1].